The-Notebookinator/notebookinator/docs.typ

 Next you'll have to implement the functions contained inside the theme.
 These functions are all called internally by the template.
-While we recommend that you create implementations for all of them, if you omit one the template will fall back on the default theme.
+While we recommend that you create implementations for all of them, if you omit one *from the theme function*,  the template will fall back on the default theme.

 The first functions you should implement are the ones that render the entries.
 You'll need three of these, one for each type of entry (frontmatter, body, and appendix).

-Each of these functions must take a context parameter, and a body parameter.
+Each of these functions must take a context parameter and a body parameter.
 The context parameter provides important information, like the type of entry, and the date it was written at.
+// Reference the entry context documentation here
-The body parameter contains the content written by the user.
+The body parameter contains the content written by the user, such as the page text.

 // TODO: document the context data type